-What you must pay when Services that are covered for you vou get these services Home health agency care Prior to receiving home health services, a doctor must certify \$0 copayment for that you need home health services and will order home health Medicare-covered services services to be provided by a home health agency.
+What you must pay when Services that are covered for you vou get these services Home health agency care\ Prior to receiving home health services, a doctor must certify \$0 copayment for that you need home health services and will order home health Medicare-covered services services to be provided by a home health agency.
 You must be homebound, which means leaving home is a major effort.
-Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (to be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies Home infusion therapy Home infusion therapy involves the intravenous or subcutaneous You will pay the costadministration of drugs or biologicals to an individual at home. sharing that applies to The components needed to perform home infusion include the primary care services, drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and
+Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (to be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies Home infusion therapy\

+Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
+The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).